mthebaud/predict4all/README.md

 When you modify words (original or added by users), don't forget to save the user dictionary : it will save user words but also original words modifications.

+You can find further information looking at [Word](https://javadoc.io/doc/io.github.mthebaud/predict4all/latest/org/predict4all/nlp/words/model/Word.html) javadoc

 ### Tech notes

 When using Predict4All, you should take note that :

-- The library is not designed to be Thread safe : you should synchronize your calls to **WordPredictor**
+- The library is not designed to be thread safe : you should synchronize your calls to **WordPredictor**
 - The library relies on disk reads : the ngram file is opened with a **[FileChannel](https://docs.oracle.com/javase/8/docs/api/java/nio/channels/FileChannel.html)** : this means that your ngram data file will be opened by the process as long as you're using the library
 - Dynamic model files are dependent from the original data files : if the original data changes, you may get a **WordDictionaryMatchingException** when loading your previous user files